 All training at the seminary is carried out in the light of the gospel under the full authority of the Holy Scriptures as the inspired and inerrant Word of God.
 All teaching is carried out in conscious harmony with the Lutheran Confessions as the correct understanding of the Bible's message.
 To accomplish these goals the seminary includes courses on a variety of biblical and theological subjects.
-The curriculum that follows comprises requirements for a master of divinity (M.Div.) degree.
-Our M.Div. degree program is approved for U. S. Department of Veterans Affairs benefits.
+The curriculum that follows comprises requirements for a Master of Divinity (M.Div.) degree.
+(The seminary's M.Div. degree program is approved for U.S. Department of Veterans Affairs benefits.)